julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 ## Rue Against Envy

-Rue is sharper.
+Rue is sharper, more defensive.

-More defensive.

 Across Balkan and Southern European traditions, rue was one of the strongest herbs against jealousy, curses, and the evil eye.